 - Add 1 to 2 tablespoons additional herbs such as dill

-- Use roasted garlic instead of fresh, or toasted sesame oil instead of olive oil, to give your hummus a smoky flavor.
+- Use roasted garlic or sesame oil instead of olive oil, to give your hummus a smoky flavor.